-Soils within the area of the roadway have derived in-place from a weathering process of the parent limestone, shale, siltstone, and sandstone rock formations.
+Soils within the area of the roadway have derived in-place from a weathering process of the parent limestone, shale and siltstone rock formations.
 These soils consist of clay, silt, crossbedded sand, and crossbedded gravel.
 Soil descriptions contained herein are based upon SCS soil surveys and on Stantec's knowledge of the study area.